 Anger In PTSD: Reasons And How To Manage It?

-Post-traumatic stress disorder (PTSD) – a term known widely, but its cruel nature is hardly understood.
+Post-traumatic stress disorder (PTSD) is a term widely known, but its cruel nature is hardly understood.
 It is a mental condition that develops in people after they have been a witness or a victim of a dangerous or threatening situation.

 In PTSD, you see the most trivial of situations as threatening, and out of your instinct to survive, you react with aggression and anger.